jimmyjohnjr1203/Zoom_Automation/README.md

 # Zoom Automation
 A python script that automatically joins a zoom meeting based on your timetable.
+Supports weekly schedules with up to 2 sessions of the same meeting per week.

 ## What does it do?
 It performs the following processes: